Raymi306/python-tutorial-codeblocks/app/templates/10_first_steps.md

 ## <built-in function print\>
 ---
 We can use `print` to print text to the screen.
-A simple syntax to use it is as follows:
+It can be used in the following way:

 ```py
 {{hello_world}}
 ```

+Here, the spelling of print, parentheses after print, and quotation marks around 'Hello world' are all important for this code to work.
+The content inside of the quotation marks, and whether they are single or double quotes, generally do not matter so long as the start and end quotation types match.

+In Python, there are key words with special meaning.
+They are case sensitive and only have one correct spelling.
+`print` is special as it is a built-in function, a tool provided in the language to perform a certain task.
+In this case, printing text for the user of the program to read.
-The parentheses denote that we are calling a function, that is to say that we are invoking its action.
+The parentheses are necessary any time we want to call a function, or invoke its action.
-The quotation marks around 'Hello world' tell Python that it is a string, a data type used to hold human-readable text.
+The quotation marks around 'Hello world' tell Python that 'Hello world' is text data, rather than a label with special meaning.
-It is important to indicate that 'Hello world' is a string, otherwise, Python will view this as a syntax error; It would try and interpret 'Hello' and 'world' as labels with special meaning, perhaps user defined variables, and syntactically it would require a comma between these two labels.
+We refer to the type of data for representing text Strings in programming, sometimes abbreviated as `str`.
-When you try running this code, experiment with removing the quotation marks and removing words to see how Python tries to tell us what we're doing wrong.
+When you try running this code, experiment with removing the quotation marks and other pieces of the code to see how Python tries to tell us what we're doing wrong.
 'syntax error' may be a little vague to us right now, but getting comfortable with common errors will make it easier to know where to look for help and what to do next time.
 Overall, though, Python makes the classic 'Hello world' programming tutorial very simple indeed!

 ---
 ## <built-in function input\>
 ---
-`input` is also a function, and it has something of the opposite intent of `print`.
+`input` is also a function, and rather than displaying text TO the user, it waits for text FROM the user, that can then be used inside of the program.
 When input is called, it waits for the user to hit the enter button.
 When the user hits the enter button, any keys that they have pressed will be saved as a string, and 'returned' by input.